-If you’re getting set up with a new grow room, or just getting started growing in a space for the first time, there’s a few things you need to do before you ever plug anything in!
-In addition to standard electrical safety precautions inside the grow room, you want to make sure your grow space can actually support the amount of power you need.
+If you’re getting set up with a new grow room, or just getting started growing in a space for the first time, there are a few things you need to do before you ever plug anything in!
+In addition to standard electrical safety precautions inside the grow room, you want to make sure your grow space can support the amount of power you need.

 Once you know which plugs you’re going to use for your grow, you need to calculate how much energy your grow lights and fans will need (as explained in today’s article).
 Armed with that knowledge, you can make sure your outlets can support that much energy usage.